Discount Window & Payment System Risk Contact Information for Kansas City

 Although the seasonal credit line is based on historical loan and deposit data, the flexibility exists to modify the amount and/or timing of credit lines when current year seasonal conditions deviate from historical patterns.
 Reserve Bank staff are available to work with you in determining if your institution qualifies for a modification to its seasonal credit line.

 All extensions of credit must be secured to the satisfaction of the Federal Reserve.
 We accept a wide variety of collateral, including, but not limited to, U.S. government and agency obligations, municipals, CMOs, and commercial, consumer, and real estate loans.
-See the Federal Reserve System Collateral Margins Table for acceptable collateral types and lendable values or call our collateral analysts at 1-800-333-2987.
+See the Collateral Eligibility page for acceptable collateral types and the Collateral Valuation page lendable values or call our collateral analysts at 1-800-333-2987.

 When borrowing under your approved seasonal credit line, your institution will be requested to provide selected balance sheet data weekly (only six balance sheet items) for the two-week maintenance period(s) in which you borrow seasonal credit by completing form FR 2046.